Bhandari008/ELearning/README.md

 ### TODO:
 i.
-Manage couse modules and their contents
+Managing modules and their contents